Arcane-01/Omni-directional-bot/README.md

 ## Introduction

-This robotic platform is equipped with four omni-directional wheels and an Raspberry Pi control board, designed to provide mobility in various environments.
+This robotic platform is equipped with four omni-directional wheels and a Raspberry Pi control board, designed to provide mobility in various environments.

 ## Features